Marywood University will accept resumes for the graduate assistantship positions below until February 14, 2013.

 Psychology & Counseling-Dr. Campenni (half-time)

 Psychology professor seeks graduate student to assist in conducting research which investigates the quality and quantity of daily experiences of mindfulness and effective methods for cultivating mindfulness in the general population.
 The graduate assistant will work closely with the faculty member to review the current literature relevant to mindfulness, gather quantitative and qualitative data, conduct both qualitative and quantitative analysis of data and assist in the development and presentation of conference and manuscript submissions for publication.
 Graduate student will also provide tutoring to students enrolled in psychological statistics.
+Candidates are required to have one full year of graduate statistics completed.

 Psychology & Counseling-Dr. A. Dattel (half-time)